 Biodiversity Net Gain is development that leaves biodiversity in a better state than before.
-In partnership with both CIEEM and IEMA, we are developing new guidance to help professionals and UK industry address this challenge and to achieve ‘Net Gain’ targets for biodiversity.
+CIRIA has recently published guidance on the topic in partnership with CIEEM and IEMA.
+The guidance consists of:

-Guidance on implementation
+Guidance on implementation of the Principles

 For more information please contact Owen Jenkins